 The suggestion is that deliberative mechanisms will somehow sit above and outside those forces.
 If we only expanded this system, it won't be corrupted like the others.
 (Per my recent piece quoting the inimitable John Clarke: it'll be outside the environment.)

-But citizens’ assemblies are still shaped by social and structural choices: process design, facilitators, information framing, and cultural confidence.
+But citizens’ assemblies are still shaped by structural choices: process design, facilitators, information framing, and cultural confidence.
 They still operate within the same social and economic landscape, with the same broader systems of power.

 Accountability matters